Institutions of society examples. Social institution: concept, types, functions

 2. Activity level.
 Professional activity is often the basis for the acquisition and implementation of knowledge and capabilities.

-In historical retrospect, the following main types are distinguished economic activity:
+In historical retrospect, the following main types are distinguished: economic activity:

 2) in slave-owning and feudal societies - farming;

-4) in a post-industrial society - information technology.
+4) in post-industrial society - information technology.

 The private economy dominates in modern developed countries.